 How tall can my grass grow before it would be a violation?

 All overgrowth of grass, weeds, uncultivated vegetation in excess of twelve inches, over a discernible portion of the property, would be considered a violation.

 Can I keep a vehicle that is inoperable or unlicensed?

-You may have one vehicle that is inoperable or unlicensed inside a fully enclosed structure such as a garage.
-All other vehicles to include trailers, boats, must have a valid tag on them and be fully operable to remain on any property in the city.
+You may have vehicles that are inoperable or unlicensed inside a fully enclosed structure such as a garage.
+All other vehicles to include trailers, boats, must have a valid tag on them and be fully operable to remain on any residential property in the city.

 Can my neighbor store piles of junk, boxes and totes outside?